datadiversitylab/datadiversitylab.github.io/src/team/kennedy-gezella.md

 ---
 memberName: Kennedy Gezella
+memberTitle:
-memberTitle: Student Lab Support
+  - Student Lab Support
 memberDate: 2024 - Present
-memberBio: Kennedy is a second-year undergraduate student worker on the path to becoming a physician assistant.
+memberBio: Kennedy is a third-year undergraduate student worker on the path to becoming a physician assistant.
 Her role involves offering support within and outside of the lab in a variety of ways.
 tags: